Selenium Alternatives: Choosing the Best Tool for Your Testing

 Speed and performance

-Test execution speed affects how quickly you receive feedback.
-Faster test runs mean more frequent testing—meaning earlier detection of issues.
-Also, performance isn’t just about raw speed.
-It’s also about how the framework uses resources.
-If it’s efficient with CPU and memory usage, you can run more tests in parallel, reducing infrastructure costs.
+Test execution speed affects how quickly you receive feedback and overall testing efficiency.
+Faster test runs mean you can run tests more often, which means earlier detection of issues.
+Performance covers more than raw speed.
+It also covers how the framework uses CPU and memory.
+If it's efficient with CPU and memory usage, you can run parallel tests at scale, reducing infrastructure costs.

 Data-based testing capabilities

-A robust framework should offer straightforward ways to parameterise tests.
-This capability lets you easily run the same test with multiple sets of data.
+A robust framework should offer straightforward ways to parameterize tests.
+This capability lets you easily run the same test cases with multiple sets of data.
 It could involve reading test data from external sources like CSV files, databases, or APIs.

-Some frameworks also provide support for data providers or fixtures.
-This makes it easier to organise and manage test data.
+Some frameworks also provide data providers or fixtures, which makes it easier to organize and manage test data.
 You can also separate test logic from test data, ultimately allowing you to improve readability.

 Configuration and setup